DaGo85/recipe-app/README.md

 For a full list of dependencies take a look at package.json.

 You have to setup an own Firebase project and create an .env with your Firebase config.
+You also have to create an own MySQL DB for this.
+You can find needed Informations in the server/models/index.js file.

 ## Usage

 You can visit the page without register/login urself.
-You can add/edit/remove/vote after you registered and logged in.
+You can add/edit/remove after you registered and logged in.

 ## Project Status